Email marketing

 • First Day of Fall (Sept.
 22nd) Summer is officially out: start promoting your autumn and winter collections!
 Remind customers to get ready for the cold season.

 • National Cooking Day (Sept.
-25th) Even if your business has nothing to do with cooking, use this holiday as an opportunity to become closer to your customers and “humanize” your brand.
+25th) Even if your business has nothing to do with cooking, use this holiday to get closer to your customers and humanize your brand.
 Share your or your employees’ favorite recipes, start cooking challenges on social media — choose whatever correlates with your marketing goals.

 • World Tourism Day (Sept.
 27th) Engage with your customers by asking them questions about their favorite destinations, travel stories, etc. If your business has something to do with traveling, send promotional emails too.